idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 implementation.
 A solely AD source file would only need to override `computeScalarQpResidual` and `computeQpResidual` and leave all the Jacobian methods as base definitions, which return zero.
 See
 [MortarScalarBase](source/constraints/MortarScalarBase.md) for examples of AD-only and non-AD separate classes.

+As a more complicated example of the scalar augmentation system for kernels, the Tensor Mechanics test app contains headers, source, and test files for an alternative implementation of the "HomogenizedTotalLagrangianStressDivergence" system from the Tensor Mechanics module.
+This Kernel is designated with the suffix "S" to distinguish from the existing objects in the module.
+Also, there are other intermediate classes such as "TotalLagrangianStressDivergence" that are also designated with an "S" suffix.
+These other classes are needed since the lower class needs to also derive from `KernelScalarBase`.
+Meanwhile, they do not need the `scalar_variable` parameter and function identically to their original module source object; see the [#KSB-parameters] section for a comment about leaving this parameter blank.

 The scalar augmentation system is designed such that multiple scalar variables can be coupled to an instance of the Kernel class, each focusing on one scalar from the list.
 This approach is similar to how Tensor Mechanics module classes operator on one component variable of the displacement vector